DC Power Flow

 powerFlow!(analysis)

-In this scenario, JuliaGrid will recognize instances where the user has not modified branch parameters affecting the nodal matrix.
-Consequently, JuliaGrid will leverage the previously performed nodal matrix factorization, resulting in a significantly faster solution compared to recomputing the factorization.
+Here, JuliaGrid recognizes when the user has not modified branch parameters affecting the nodal matrix.
+Consequently, JuliaGrid reuses the previously computed nodal matrix factorization, resulting in a significantly faster solution compared to recomputing the factorization.

 Limitations